Failing to report sexual offences against children

 Reporting of offences that occurred in the past

-If you gain information after 5 July 2021 that leads you to reasonably believe a sexual offence has been committed against a child and you don’t have a reasonable excuse for not reporting, you must report it—even if the abuse happened a long time ago.
+If you receive information after 5 July 2021 that leads you to reasonably believe a sexual offence has been committed against a child and you don’t have a reasonable excuse for not reporting, you must report it—even if the abuse happened a long time ago.

 If you received the information before 5 July 2021, you do not have to report it under the new laws.
-However, if the victim is currently under 18, you may need to report it under other reporting obligations, such as to Child Safety Services if the mandatory reporting laws apply to you.
+However, if the victim is currently under 18, you may need to report it under other reporting obligations, such as to Child Safety if the mandatory reporting laws apply to you.

 Even if you have no legal obligation to report the information, you can still choose to report it to the police.